 The Harmony-Preston Valley State Trail connects Harmony to the Root River Trail System, and encompasses over 60 miles of recreational trail.
 The trail leaves Harmony and passes a variety of wooded areas and large panoramic views of rolling hills, spring-fed creeks and farm sites.
 The Harmony Trailhead features a park area complete with picnic shelter, playground, a disc golf course, and visitor information center.
 Bike rental is available in the area.

-A Hobo Camp consisting of life-sized, wood-carved figures is located at the trailhead park.
-Interpretive signage has been provided by the Harmony Area Historical Society.
-Also enjoy the carved musicians now dotting the Harmony business district.
+Interpretive signage has been provided by the Harmony Area Historical Society throughout the business district.
+Also, enjoy the carved musicians now dotting the Harmony business district.

 Harmony also has a nine-hole golf course, one of a dozen in the area which offer an almost endless variety of terrain as well as reasonable fees and uncrowded courses.